andresarmento/modbus-esp8266/API.md

 void autoConnect(bool enabled);
 ```

 Select behavior of executing read/write/pull/push.
 If autoConnect disabled (default) execution returns error if connection to slave is not already established.
 If autoConnect is enabled trying to establish connection during read/write/pull/push function call.
+Disabled by default.

 ### Query [multiple] regs from remote slave